psf/cachecontrol/docs/index.rst

 there is a decent chance that I've missed something.
 Please file bugs if you find any issues!

-With that in mind, CacheControl has been used sucessfully in production environments, replacing httplib2's usage.
+With that in mind, CacheControl has been used successfully in production environments, replacing httplib2's usage.

 If you give it a try, please let me know of any issues.